Ingessana people

-Ingessana (Gaahmg, Tabi) are the members of an African ethnic group of Sudan who speak the Gaam language.
+Ingessana (Gaam, Gaahmg, Tabi) are the members of an African ethnic group of Sudan who speak the Gaam language.
 They live around the Tabi Hills, southwest of Ad-Damazin and northwest of Kurmuk in the Blue Nile Province.
 The capital of the Ingessana area is Bao, and the government offices are in Soda.

 Subgroups

 There are 5 major subgroups of the Ingessana: the Jok Kulelek, Jok Gabanit or Bawoak, Jok Bulek, Jok Gor, and the Jok Tau.
 Each of these major subgroups of the Ingessana has an economic specialisation: the Jok Kulelek own great herds of livestock, the Jok Bulek are known for their farming capabilities, the Jok Gor are skilled weavers, the Jok Tau specialise in iron blacksmithing, and the Jok Gabanit or Bawoak which know by chilly planeting hard test called shada Gabanit which means chilly of Gabanit people.